BL 12-inch Mk X naval gun

 The BL 12 inch Gun Mark X was a British 45-calibre naval gun which was mounted as primary armament on battleships and battlecruisers from 1906.
 It first appeared on HMS Dreadnought.

 History

-Mk X continued the trend of lengthening gun barrels as far as new construction methods would permit, in order to allow more cordite propellant to be used to attain higher projectile velocities.
-Mk X increased the bore length from Mk IX's 480 to 540 in, increasing muzzle velocity from 2600 to 2700 ft/s.
+The Mk X continued the trend of lengthening gun barrels as far as new construction methods would permit, in order to allow more cordite propellant to be used to attain higher projectile velocities.
+The Mk X increased the bore length from the Mk IX's 480 to 540 in, increasing muzzle velocity from 2600 to 2700 ft/s.

 Subsequent British attempts to further increase the power of 12-inch guns led to failure with the 50-calibre Mk XI and Mk XII guns; the Mk X was the last successful 12-inch British gun.

 Naval use

 Mk X guns were mounted in the following ships which served throughout World War I: